25 Famous Painters Who Shaped the Art World As We Know it

 Pablo Picasso

-His works showcase humans with eyes, ears, and mouths in unexpected and uncomfortable places or in upsetting proportions to other parts.
-Although humans were an important subject, they weren’t the only subject treated in this manner.
-Buildings, instruments, and various other objects were reconstructed using Cubism.
+His works showcase humans with eyes, ears, and mouths in unexpected and uncomfortable places or upsetting proportions to other parts.
+He also reconstructed inanimate objects like buildings, instruments, and various other objects using Cubism.

-This style had significant ramifications for the art world.
-It led the way to abstraction, which gained popularity towards the middle of the 20th century.
+The stunning new form made Picasso a household name.
+Cubism had significant ramifications for the art world, including its influence on abstraction, which gained popularity towards the middle of the 20th century.

 Vincent Van Gogh

-Vincent Van Gogh is Post Impressionism.
-Although he had his contemporaries, his work defined the movement.
+Vincent Van Gogh defines Post Impressionism.
 His fantastic brushstrokes and vivid colors add an element of surrealism to the landscapes of the Impressionists, creating images that are at once realistic and fantastical.

-Although only a few years younger than the Impressionists, he wasn’t a part of their crew.
+Although only a few years younger than the Impressionists, he wasn’t a part of their movement.
 He studied their works and used them as inspiration for his Post-Impressionist work.
-His most famous and iconic painting, The Starry Night, is displayed at the Museum of Modern Art in New York.

 Unfortunately, Van Gogh suffered from mental illness and took his own life in 1890.
 He wasn’t appreciated as an artist until decades after his death.